learn-co-curriculum/sinatra-activerecord-associations-join-tables/README.md

 end
 ```

-Our `User` class has two associations, the first is a `has_many` association with the join table, and the second is the `has_many through:` with to connect users and items.
+Our `User` class has two associations.
+The first is a `has_many` association with the join table, and the second is the `has_many through:` to connect users and items.

 We set up a similar pattern of relationships for the `Item` class, this time to connect items to users.